sitilge/virtualization/README.md

 + Monitor: LG 23EA63.
 It's a basic monitor with DVI and HMDI ports.
 I'm feeding Nvidia output via DVI, leaving HDMI for iGPU.

 + Input: a set of simple Logitech keyboard + mouse.
 It is not a bad idea to have another pair with you since you'll be passing one pair to the virtual machine making it inaccessible from the host.

+**Pitfall #0** - you might want to `pacman -Syu` beforehand.
+This happened to me once, updating the kernel was the solution.

 ## Enable IOMMU

 The first thing you have to do is modify the loader entries under `/boot/loader/entries`.
 Turn on the iommu flag - edit the default entry by appending `intel_iommu=on`